Getting Around Philadelphia - the Best Ways to Travel

 Regional Rail Lines

 These above-ground trains will get you from the furthest reaches of the city into the center, with multiple lines intersecting at various points.
-For instance, if you're flying into Philly, you can get the Airport Line right into 30th Street Station.
+For instance, if you're flying into Philly, you can take the Airport Line directly to 30th Street Station.

 Subway Lines

-There are three subway lines that connect the northwestern, northern, and northeastern districts of the city.
-They're called the Market-Frankford Line (blue), the Broad Street Line (orange), and Norristown (purple).
-The Market-Frankford line is especially useful, as it will take you right through the city's central areas, where Philadelphia's main attractions are focused.
+Three subway lines connect the northwestern, northern, and northeastern districts of the city.
+They're called the Market-Frankford Line (blue), the Broad Street Line (orange), and the Norristown Line (purple).
+The Market-Frankford Line is especially useful, as it will take you right through the city's central areas, where Philadelphia's main attractions are focused.

 Tram Lines

 Depicted in green on the transport map, the tram is the slowest way to get around the city.
-However, being overground and running through the city itself, it gives you the chance to sightsee as you go.
+However, being above ground and running through the city itself gives you the chance to sightsee as you go.
 They also run out to the southwestern corner of the city, if you're staying further from the center.

 Dom Bewley